-We often hear or come across arguments, debates, opinions, writings, etc., regarding diet.
+We often hear or come across arguments, debates, opinions, writings, etc., regarding should one eat meat or not.

-The purpose of this post is to find out exactly what does the Gurbani consider a Jeeva.
+The purpose of this post is to find out exactly what does the Gurbani consider a Jeeva (living being).

-Having said that, according to the Gurbani, what is Jeeva and and what is not Jeeva?
+Now, let’s ask the Sri Guru Granth Sahib (SGGS) as to what is Jeeva and and what is not Jeeva?

 - ਅੰਡਜ ਜੇਰਜ ਸੇਤਜ ਉਤਭੁਜ ਘਟਿ ਘਟਿ ਜੋਤਿ ਸਮਾਣੀ ॥: Andaj jeraj setaj outbhuj ghati ghati joti samaanee: (The Lord’s) Light fills all those born of eggs, born from the womb, born of sweat and born of the earth, each and every heart. (sggs 1109).